modelearth/brigade-project-index/docs/docs.md

 If you see anything incorrect or incomplete in this documentation, you can follow the instructions below to update the source documentation.

-You can edit directly this wiki pages with the pencil appearing on the right inside of each page/paragraph.
-This process will create a fork and a pull request that the repo owner will need to approve and merge.
+You can directly edit these wiki pages by clicking the pencil icon to the right of each page/paragraph.
+This process will create a GitHub fork and a pull request that the repo owner will need to approve and merge.
 Similarly, you can edit the md file directly in github.

 This documentation website is generated with **MkDocs**.
 See [the MkDocs documentation](https://www.mkdocs.org/) for detailed information on writing and styling documentation.